|

 Capital gain from sale of shares

 103F.
-If rights in the merged company and in the transferor company were not listed
+If rights in the merged company and in the transferor company were not

 for trading on an Exchange on the day of the merger, then the following